PrashanWeera/serial-data-decoder/README.md

         TOTAL:  59400 Kg
         \
 ```
-The received data is then decoded into JSON format to verify whether the TOTAL value received is correct.
+The received data is then decoded into JSON format and verified whether the TOTAL value received is correct.
 The 'VALID'
 field indicates whether the TOTAL value is correct or not.

 ## Table of Contents